 In 1937, like many other men from the Maywood-Melrose Park area, Bob joined the Illinois National Guard’s 33rd Tank Company.
-One reason for his joining was the tank company was headquartered in an armory across the street from his high school.
-Another reason for his joining the tank company was that many of the members were friends of his.
-One of the other members of the company was his cousin, Daniel Boni.
+He joined the tank company because it was headquartered in an armory across the street from his high school.
+Another reason he joined was that many of the members were friends of his.
+Later, one of the members of the company would be his cousin, Daniel Boni.

 On November 25, 1940, Bob’s tank company was federalized as B Company, 192nd Tank Battalion.
 His address when inducted was 1921 South 19th Avenue, Maywood.
 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
 During the trip one of the main topics was were they going live in tents or barracks.
 They reached the base late in the day on Thursday and found they were housed in barracks for the night.
 They were moved to tents after that night.